Smorodov/goptical/README.md

 * DRAFT add a driver program that can generate output from a specificatin given in a text file.
 * DRAFT add support aspherical surfaces as specified in patent literature.
 * DONE replace custom smart pointers with standard C++ smart pointers
+* DONE Compiled as C++14
+* DONE Builds on Windows 10, Mac OSX and Linux

 ## Changes to programming API